opentripmodel/opentripmodel/README.md

 * `LOCAL_HTML_FILE`: Boolean, indicating if the `index.html` file should
   be served from the local file system (`true`) or from GitHub (`false`).
   If omitted, the file is served from GitHub.

   This variable cannot be used for the Docker container, because it does not contain the HTML file.

+  Note: Older versions of the `index.html` are no longer compatible with the current redoc setup.
+  To see older versions of the spec locally, either set this variable to `false` or install the old redoc versions as described in the Dockerfile.
 * `LOCAL_SWAGGER_FILE`: Boolean, indicating if the `swagger.yaml` file should
   be served from the local file system (`true`) or from GitHub (`false`).
   If omitted, the file is served from GitHub.

   This variable cannot be used for the Docker container, because it does not contain the Swagger file.